attal-kush/PLABA/README.md

 ## Creating Metrics

-Once the models are trained and the baselines have been run on the dataset you are interested in evaluating, activate the medaa environment again.
+Once the models are trained and the baselines have been run on the dataset you are interested in evaluating, activate the plaba environment again.
 Then, run the following command:

 ```